SysKitTeam/docs-point/integrations/examples/servicenow-example.md

 * provisioning.application_id
   * Set this property to your Syskit Point API Application (Client) ID.

-Now, create a custom request form in ServiceNow to capture the required details for provisioning Microsoft 365 workspaces.
+Next, create a custom request form in ServiceNow to capture the required details for provisioning Microsoft 365 workspaces.

 This form will gather the information that Syskit Point needs to complete the provisioning process.